 Looking for a way to offset the cost of accepting credit cards?
 Our compliant credit card surcharge payments program recoups the cost associated with non-cash paying customers, so you earn 100% of your published price.

 What is a surcharge?

 Instead of your business paying for a credit card transaction, the user pays a 3.5% program fee.
 This helps you retain more revenue while offsetting your cost of credit card acceptance in a way that doesn't break the rules.

 The Heartland surcharge payments program ensures your business is registered and compliant with the card brand regulations.
 Surcharge fees can only be applied to credit cards — debit, gift and prepaid cards are excluded.

-Save thousands of dollars annually by recouping credit card processing costs from your customers.
+Save thousands of dollars annually by recouping credit card processing costs from your customers with surcharge payments.
 Your Heartland merchant statement will show you exactly how much you recover through surcharge revenue.

 Seamless and simple